seeM/circleci-to-sqlite/README.md

     $ circleci-to-sqlite jobs circleci.db github/seem/circleci-to-sqlite

+## Fetching steps for a job

+The `steps` command retrieves all of the steps and their actions belonging to a job.

+    $ circleci-to-sqlite steps circleci.db github/seem/circleci-to-sqlite 8

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: